-One way to break the mold of one old-fashioned pose after another is to mix it up with a bunch of fresh yearbook photo ideas.
+One way to break the mold of one old-fashioned pose after another is to mix it up with fresh yearbook photo ideas.

-If you don’t have a bunch of these in your back pocket, don’t worry: We scrubbed the depths of Pinterest to find the best.
-And, in this blog post, we’re bringing you some of our favorites — from individual shots, to duos, to group shots with five people or more, we pretty much covered every possible scenario where you’ll find yourself needing a new way to pose people for a feature photo in the yearbook.
+If you don’t have many of these in your back pocket, don’t worry: We scrubbed the depths of Pinterest to find the best.
+In this blog post, we’re bringing you some of our favorites.
+From individual shots and duos to group shots with five+ people, we covered scenarios where you’ll need new poses for yearbook features.

 Yearbook Photo Ideas for Posing Individuals

-Taking a person’s picture can be a little awkward when your subject isn’t sure what to do.
-Remember that, as the photographer, they’re looking to you for direction.
+Taking a person’s picture can be awkward when your subject isn’t sure what to do.
+As the photographer, they’re looking to you for direction.
 These five poses are quick to explain and easy to execute.

-Easy Lean: If there’s a wall close by, ask the student to lean against it.
-This is a quick and easy way to create a relaxed vibe.
+Easy Lean: If a wall is nearby, ask the student to lean against it to create a relaxed vibe.

 Perch: It’s not standing or sitting but somewhere in between.
-If you can find a desk, table, ledge, or bench, the perch keeps it casual and makes the shot feel natural.
+Find a desk, table, ledge, or bench to keep it casual and make the shot feel natural.

-Over the Shoulder: Add a little bit of style to your shot by asking your subject to turn their body away from you and flash a smile over the shoulder.
+Over the Shoulder: Add a little style to your shot by asking your subject to turn their body away from you and flash a smile over the shoulder.

 Crouch: Ask the student to crouch in profile — this is a great way to get a full-body shot but still fill the frame.